shmiko/shmiko.github.io/_posts/2016-06-21-what-ever-happened-to-good-manners.md

 Can you be a leader without being in a position of leadership?
 Take the time to acknowledge co-workers or staff for their efforts, if you recognise such efforts it will go along way to building a relationship and always lead to better performance.
 Even if you are not in a position as a leader, Lead!
 Lead by example.
-Show good manners.
+Show good manners and show some respect.

 As for etiquette in the workplace....

-Just be nice, have some manners and show some courtesy and a little respect for you co-workers, who knows it might just catch on?

 Here are some more thoughts about workplace etiquette..written by Maureen Mackey.
 [5 Outrageous Workplace Etiquette Mistakes](http://www.thefiscaltimes.com/Articles/2014/08/11/5-Outrageous-Workplace-Etiquette-Mistakes)